Hasimta Theater: History

 The theater was founded by Nitai with the help of Tel Aviv Municipality, on the location of former Hasimta Art Gallery.
-Regular artists during the first year of the theater's operation included Meir Ariel.
-These artists did not receive proper salaries, rather were paid a certain percentage of the incomes of their shows.

-The theater is active almost every day of the year, and serves as a rehearsal hall in the mornings and a stage for performances in the evenings.
+The theater serves as a rehearsal hall in the mornings and a stage for performances in the evenings.
 Over 54 productions and over 200 plays are presented at the theater per year, and the theater maintains a team of around 135 actors and 96 creators.
 The place also serves as an exhibition center, and serves as a stage for music and Jazz concerts.
 "The Alley Bar" also works at the location.

+The theater is an exotic venue with several small performance spaces created out of a warren of rooms.
+The roof terrace, decorated in period Arabic furnishings, overlooks the Old City of Jaffa.